 Students are strongly encouraged to become involved with student development activities and opportunities for enrichment outside the classroom.
-Many of these activities can be found on campus or in the surrounding community.

-They help students to apply, in practical situations, the theory they learn in the classroom.
+These activities can be found on campus, online or in the surrounding community.
+Participation in such activities helps students apply, in practical situations, the theory they learn in the classroom.
 Benefits include leadership development, skill-building, interacting with people and understanding group dynamics, all of which can be utilized throughout one's life.

-Information about all of the following programs and services can be obtained by visiting the Student Development Office located in room STCN-102 in the Student Center on the Valencia campus or in the ASG Student Lounge on the Canyon Country campus.
+Information about all of the following programs and services can be obtained by visiting the staff of the Office of Student Development located in Room STCN-102 in the Student Center on the Valencia campus.